matgorka/extcl/README.md

   }
   ```

-  The example above creates a command with `llast ?-index? listValue` syntax.
-By default it returns the last element of a list.
-When `-index` is provided the command returns index of the last element that can be replaced by `lset`.
+  The example above creates a command with the `llast ?-index? listValue` syntax.
+By default, it returns the last element of a list.
+When `-index` is provided, the command returns the index of the last element that can be replaced by `lset`.

   Examples of opts:
   ```Tcl